getsentry/sentry/docs/cli/index.rst

 For a list of commands, you can also use ``sentry help``, or ``sentry [command] --help`` for help on a specific command.

+.. note:: The script is powered by a library called `Logan <https://github.com/dcramer/logan>`_
+          and simply acts as a conduit to django-admin.py.

 Builtin Commands
 ----------------